Gravecat/invictus/src/tune/readme.md

 The tune source folder is for headers which contain only definitions (usually `constexpr` or `enum`), which are used in many other places.
 These headers can be tweaked to make sweeping changes to large parts of the game code at once.

+* **area-generation.hpp** -- `constexpr` values that adjust parameters when procedurally generating areas and dungeons.

 * **ascii-symbols.hpp** -- `constexpr char` values to define the ASCII symbols used in the game.
 This way, they can be changed or swapped out en masse with relative ease in the future, if needed.